haouarihk/website/README.md

 Hey, thanks for your interest in contributing to Dokploy!
 We appreciate your help and taking your time to contribute.

-Before you start, please first discuss the feature/bug you want to add with the owners and comunity via github issues.
+Before you start, please first discuss the feature/bug you want to add with the owners and community via github issues.

 We have a few guidelines to follow when contributing to this project: